 About the School – Melton Specialist School

 With an enrolment of 335 in 2022, Melton Specialist School provides quality educational programs for students with disabilities at both primary and secondary levels in a positive, caring and safe environment.
 It is a dual mode setting, catering for students with mild through to severe intellectual disabilities.
-Students are transported to our school via bus or family transport.
+Students are transported to the school via bus or family transport.
 The school is closely located to other schools as well as a variety of community retail spaces, leisure and recreational facilities.

 About the Artists